Course Syllabus

 By the end of this course, students will be able to:

-• Identify the conceptual and methodological challenges in studying consciousness
+• Identify the conceptual and methodological problems in studying consciousness

 • Trace the neurobiological mechanisms possibly underlying the emergence of consciousness